exoscale/clojure-kubectl/README.md

 ## Usage

-Commands are represented as map.
+Commands are represented as a map.
 Valid keys are:

 - `:path`: the path to the kubectl binary.
 - `:command`: the kubectl command to execute (`get` for example).